Mountaineering

 First day in the mountains

-You will take the Aiguille du Midi cable car and spend the day on rocky ridges such as the Arête des Cosmiques and Arête à Laurence or similar.
+You will take the Aiguille du Midi or Flegere cable car and spend the day on rocky ridges such as the Arête des Cosmiques, Traverse of the Aiguilles Crochues or similar.
+A great way to refresh your skills and start focusing on the techniques required for the Matterhorn.
 Overnight in Chamonix.

 -